stellarport/slate/source/index.html.md

 }
 ```

-The relay server generates a new unique deposit destination and returns the reference.
+Generates a new unique deposit destination and returns the reference.
+The reference should be a string that a user will recognize as identifying a particular destination.

 ### HTTP Request